JohnEsleyer/JohnEsleyer/README.md

 Software Developer from the Philippines!
 ---------------------------------------------------

-I'm Ralph John Policarpio, a passionate software hobbyist on a mission to turn lines of code into transformative solutions.
+I'm Ralph John Policarpio, a passionate software developer on a mission to turn lines of code into transformative solutions.

 *   🌍  I'm based in Koronadal City, South Cotabato, Philippines
 *   🖥️  See my portfolio at http://johnesleyer.dev